improve stop-to-stop consistency by

 concern.
 A major disadvantage is accelerated formation and spreading of

 cracks under racing conditions.
 For this reason, drilled rotors should be

 reduced surface area and are for looks only.
-This is false.
+This is completely false and,

 Slotted & Drilled rotors

 offer a compromise, midway between the benefits of slotted